Does Creatine Monohydrate Improve Anaerobic Performance?

 - Measured lactate concentration after (Lactate levels rise with anaerobic exercise as a by-product of metabolism)

-- Average power of continuous 1 minute rebound jumps improved in Creatine group by 20.2%
+- The average power of continuous 1-minute rebound jumps improved in the Creatine group by 20.2%

-- Swim times were reduced in creatine group but remained unchanged in control group
+- Swim times were reduced in the creatine group but remained unchanged in the control group

 - Lactate levels were significantly less after 5-minute restitution on the second measurement in both groups.

 - [ first (pre: 50.69+/-1.41 s; post: 48.86+/-1.34 s) and second (pre: 50.39+/-1.38 s; post: 48.53+/-1.35 s) sessions.]

 “The results of this study indicate that five-day Cr supplementation enhances the dynamic strength and may increase anaerobic metabolism in the lower extremity muscles, and improves performance in consecutive maximal swims in highly trained adolescent fin swimmers.”

 In terms of this particular study, the study itself is relatively small.
 As well, this study looked specifically at the impact of creatine supplementation on anaerobic power in the lower extremities of trained fin swimmers, which means that the results might not be applicable to other populations/muscle groups.